MujeebSulayman/MujeebSulayman/README.md

   ---

-  - :telescope: I’m working as a Software Engineer and contributing to frontend for building web applications.
+  - :telescope: Working as a Software Engineer and contributing to frontend and blockchain open source.

 - :zap: In my free time, I solve problems and read tech articles.